Azure/autorest.typescript/test/integration/generated/operationgroupclash/README.md

 ### OperationGroupClashClient

-`OperationGroupClashClient` is the primary interface for developers using the OperationGroupClashClient library.
+`OperationGroupClashClient` is the primary interface for developers using the OperationGroupClash client library.
 Explore the methods on this client object to understand the different features of the OperationGroupClash service that you can access.